How to rebuild your credit after a bankruptcy or a consumer proposal?

 Secondly, if you had a habit of maintaining high balances for your credit cards or line of credit prior to your bankruptcy or proposal, the fact that they will have been eliminated by your bankruptcy will erase the negative impact this factor had on your score.
 Keep in mind that it is better to always have a card or line of credit with a high limit but a low balance than the other way around.
 The reason behind this rule is that a high, unused balance, proves that you have the potential to be indebted but choose not to.

-Thirdly, new credit applications account for 10% of your score.
+Fourthly, new credit applications account for 10% of your score.
 It is therefore very important not to apply for a loan or credit card if you believe you might be refused.
 Also, never make repeated demands to different creditors in the hope that one will accept.
 All credit applications appear on file for 3 years and can have a negative impact on your credit score if they are considered too frequent (e.g. more than 2 per year).
 An appointment with your financial institution representative to obtain advice before filing for an official loan request might be a good idea.
 Always check your credit file before asking for a loan to make sure there are no errors and, in case of doubt, it is preferable to wait until your financial situation is more stable and your chances on obtaining the loan are better.

 Loan applications should be avoided at all costs immediately after the end of your bankruptcy.
 Patience will reward you.
-Although each situation is unique, the negative effects of a bankruptcy or proposal will normally be present for up to two years after the end of the process.
+Although each situation is unique, the negative effects of a bankruptcy or proposal will normally be present for up to 2 years after the end of the process.

 In conclusion, the bankruptcy or the proposal will have an impact on your credit report, but this option is sometimes the best or only way to eliminate your debt and have a balanced budget.
 Sometimes, procrastination will only perpetuate your financial difficulties and delay your return to financial health.